mondem0/horror-survival-2/README.md

 - `Visualization.SegmentThickness` and `Visualization.WaypointSize`: Adjust the look of the visual path.
 - `Visualization.Color`: Change the path colour.
 - `AllowJump`: Let the NPC obey pathfinding jump commands when true; disabled by default to keep enemies grounded.
+- `JumpToleranceMultiplier`: Extra distance the NPC will accept when it finishes a jump waypoint so minor ledge misalignments don't cause it to stall.
+Increase this slightly if your enemy still hesitates on small platforms.

 If the NPC gets stuck, try increasing the path agent radius/height values or giving the enemy more room to move.